1935 Auckland Rugby League season: Auckland representative season

 Messrs.
 Ernie Asher, Bert Avery, and William Mincham were re-elected as Auckland selectors for the season.
 Archie Ferguson, and William Liversidge had also been nominated.
 There had been some debate around the number and makeup of the selectors.
 Richmond Rovers had been in favour of just one selector along with one other club, though 5 clubs favoured 3 selectors.
 Newton Rangers provided a letter suggesting that “no nominee be a member of clubs or of the management committee”.
 Jim Rukutai said that “only the most suitable men should be considered, irrespective of club interests” with William Mincham in support.

 The season began with two matches at Carlaw Park with Auckland B taking on South Auckland in the curtain-raiser and Auckland A playing Taranaki.
 The matches were played to assist the selectors in choosing the North Island side for their annual match with the South Island.

 During the representative season it was decided to go on a southern tour.
-The team group of players they selected for the tour were:- Backs – Claude Dempsey (Newton), Bert Cooke (Richmond), Lou Brown (City), W Hall (Devonport), Arthur Kay (Ponsonby), Brian Riley (Ponsonby), Wilf Hassan (Mount Albert), Eric Fletcher (Richmond), and E Brimble (Newton), Forwards – Jim Laird (Marist), Lou Hutt (Ponsonby), H Simpson (Devonport), Des Herring (Mount Albert), Cliff Satherley (Richmond), Harold Tetley (Richmond), Dan Keane (Marist).
+The team group of players they selected for the tour were:- Backs – Claude Dempsey (Newton), Bert Cooke (Richmond), Lou Brown (City), Cliff Hall (Devonport), Arthur Kay (Ponsonby), Brian Riley (Ponsonby), Wilf Hassan (Mount Albert), Eric Fletcher (Richmond), and Ted Brimble (Newton), Forwards – Jim Laird (Marist), Lou Hutt (Ponsonby), Hugh Simpson (Devonport), Des Herring (Mount Albert), Cliff Satherley (Richmond), Harold Tetley (Richmond), Dan Keane (Marist).
 The team selected was not the best available as the better players were kept in Auckland to continue training for their match against the touring Australian side.
 Chairman C. Grey Campbell acted as manager and Thomas McClymont as coach.

 Late in the season Auckland selected a schoolboys representative team to play a Northland side.
 Auckland won the Golden Bloom banner by winning the match.
 Auckland was coached by Lou Brown who presented his English test jersey, acquired whilst playing for New Zealand to the player of the day, which was R. Bradley of the Richmond club.